13597

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Bumble grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Bumble grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

 Profitability & Free Cash Flow